BhujayKumarBhatta/ms00/README.md

 	flask_default:
        host_name: '0.0.0.0' # for docker this should 0.0.0.0
        host_port: 5001
-       ssl: disabled # not required other than testing the flaks own ssl. ssl should be handled by apache
+       ssl: disabled # not required other than testing the flask own ssl. ssl should be handled by apache
        ssl_settings: adhoc

     database: